Peroneal Tendonitis and Tenosynovitis

 Peroneal tendinitis is usually caused by repetitive use of the tendons, but can also be caused by trauma such as a rolled or sprained ankle.
 Little tears in the peroneus longus tendon and the peroneus brevis tendon irritate the tendon fibers resulting in pain and inflammation.

-Peroneal tenosynovitis is swelling and inflammation of the peroneal tendons' sheaths (or coverings) which prevents the tendons from gliding smoothly within the shealths causing pain.
-It can be experienced at the same time of peronial tendonitis, and has similar symptoms.
+Peroneal tenosynovitis is swelling and inflammation of the peroneal tendons' sheaths (or coverings) which prevents the tendons from gliding smoothly within the sheaths causing pain.
+It can be experienced at the same time of peroneal tendonitis, and has similar symptoms.
 It often results in trouble moving the ankle and will feel sore to the touch.
 In rare cases, tenosynovitis can be caused by infection, so it is always recommended to check with your doctor to rule this out as a cause.

 Tearing of the peroneus longus tendon and/or the peroneus brevis tendon can occur.
 This leads to pain, swelling, sensitivity and a sense of instability in the ankle.
 The tendon(s) can also pop out of the supporting ligaments that hold them in place (superior peroneal retinaculum and inferior peroneal retinaculum ligaments) which is known as dislocation.